 Luckily, this post is here to guide you!
 Keep reading to find out what SAT score you should aim for on the most recent version of the test.

 A good SAT score depends on where you want to go to college.

 You don’t need to have a super-detailed spreadsheet of every single university in the United States and your chances of getting in.
-But you should have a rough idea whether you want to go to the college half an hour from your house or the ultra-prestigious school at the opposite end of the country.
-So pick a few schools: some that you’re fairly confident you’ll get in and some that you’ll have to work hard to impress.
+But you should have a rough idea of whether you want to go to the college half an hour from your house, or the ultra-prestigious school at the opposite end of the country.
+Pick a few schools: some that you’re fairly confident you’ll get into, and some that you’ll have to work hard to impress.
 If you don’t have any idea where to start, make an appointment with your guidance counselor to talk about what colleges are out there and what you should aim for.